 Instead of being dismissive, it might be time to listen.
 After all, as the generation most likely to be vocal in the workplace, the issues they raise may be more universal than you think.

-That’s why offering all employees a chance to have their voice heard is so critically important.
+That’s why offering all employees a chance to have their voices heard is so critically important.
 Let’s review four of the most common misconceptions surrounding Millennials in the workplace and why managing by stereotypes alone will likely lead to ineffective engagement strategies – or worse, inequitable ones:

 1. Stereotype: Millennials are unmotivated